 Not all number ones will be totally narcissistic, but you can bet your last penny that if you were, you’d be a number one!

 You won’t be forgotten or ignored if you reconciled some of these traits, it’ll be quite the opposite – for you have the potential to be a great leader.
 But only when you address your shadow sides.

-Number 2 means that your shadow side is showing up in your relationships with others especially partnerships.
+Number 2 means that your shadow side is showing up in your relationships with others, especially partnerships.
 Are you a twin?
 Co-dependent?
 Needy?
 Do you need togetherness or want to avoid it?
 Are you too passive, or controlling, in relationships?
-What aspects of yourself in your relationship to others don’t you like.
+What aspects of yourself in your relationship to others don’t you like?
 What do you like but suppress?

-The answers to these questions is where the clues to the number two’s shadow lie.
+The answers to these questions are where the clues to the number two’s shadow lie.
 Try spending time alone or out of a relationship, for a fast-track way to reconcile some (not all though!) of your hidden depths.

 Reflects how you express yourself externally to the outside world, how you perform, compete, or give up.

-Three reflects parts of yourself that you deny, or disguise, and that can show in obsession, addiction, extravagance, boredom, or living in your head.
+Three reflects parts of yourself that you deny or disguise, and that can show in obsession, addiction, extravagance, boredom, or living in your head.